justinlietz93/agent_tools/docs/tool_development.md

 - `name`: Unique identifier for your tool
 - `description`: Clear, detailed description of what your tool does
-- `input_schema`: JSONSchema defining expected parameters
+- `input_schema`: JSONSchema defining expected input_schema

 ### 2. Input Schema

 Your schema must define:
 - Parameter names and types
 - Clear descriptions for each parameter
-- Required vs optional parameters
+- Required vs optional input_schema
 - Any constraints (enums, ranges, etc.)

 Example schema: